kdflint/alliance-ship/docs/Ubuntu_Install_Instructions.md

 	source ~/.bashrc

-Go to the project directory: Make sure you are in the directory playbook (if you do "ls" in your command line you will find there is another folder called playbook.
+Go to the project directory: Make sure you are in the directory alliance-community (if you do "ls" in your command line you will find there is another folder called alliance.
 Don't go in there.
 Stay here.)

-	mkvirtualenv playbook
+	mkvirtualenv alliance

 The next command is only necessary if you are not already using the created virtualenv

-	workon playbook
+	workon alliance

 *to get out of the virtual environment type in:

 	deactivate

-Install python dependencies (while in virtual environment aka (playbook)):
+Install python dependencies (while in virtual environment aka (alliance)):

 	pip install -r requirements.txt

-*Running this installs the following packages to your virtual environment (only in playbook):
+*Running this installs the following packages to your virtual environment (only in alliance):

 	Django==1.8.2
 	ipaddress==1.0.7